tsmith4014/docker_elk/README.md

 This comprehensive guide provides detailed instructions for setting up and testing a Docker-based ELK stack, suitable for both Mac M2 and non-Mac systems.
 You can customize this setup further based on your specific requirements, and the testing steps ensure that your configuration is functioning correctly.

 ---

-This README now combines the detailed setup and testing instructions from both versions, providing a complete guide for your Docker ELK stack project.

----

-Certainly, let's create a more detailed and comprehensive README with all the necessary commands and code for setting up and configuring your Docker ELK stack.

 ---